On this page:

-If you have the knowledge, time, and tools repairing drywall damage could be a simple, inexpensive DIY project.
-To repair a spot less than 4’ by 8’ that requires one sheet of drywall, it will cost around $50 to $100, including painting the entire surface.
+If you have the knowledge, time, and tools, repairing drywall damage could be a simple, inexpensive DIY project that costs less than $30 for most small repairs.

 DIY & Small Repairs

-The low-end small patch job usually costs $50 – $100 per square foot.
-Stress cracks, popped screws, or “remudding” drywall tape, and repainting are minor DIY or handyperson projects that usually cost $100 – $150.
-Hardware stores often offer a DIY drywall repair kit for small holes that costs less than $30.
+The low-end small patch job usually costs $60 to $200 to fix basic issues such as stress cracks, popped screws, “remudding” drywall tape, and repainting.
+Hardware stores often offer a DIY drywall repair kit for small holes that cost less than $30.

 Water Damage Repairs